aiven/devportal/docs/platform/howto/move-to-gcp-marketplace-billing.rst

 Gather the required information
 -------------------------------

-Aiven will need the name of the project which currently contains your services, and the account name for the new project (in the format `E-1234-1234-1234-1234`) which is shown in the "Settings" screen for your new project in the Aiven GCP console (`https://console.gcp.aiven.io <https://console.gcp.aiven.io>`_)
+Aiven will need the name of the project which currently contains your services and the account name for the new project (in the format `E-1234-1234-1234-1234`) which is shown in the "Settings" screen for your new project in the Aiven GCP console (`https://console.gcp.aiven.io <https://console.gcp.aiven.io>`_).

 Send the request to Aiven
 -------------------------